You May Need to Stand and Read This

 There is no single best posture for sitting.
 A fluctuating seat position is the next best thing to standing.

-If your chair has lots of settings, adjust the angles and/or parts at least 1x per month which prevent your joints from creeping forces the prolonged static position has on soft tissue and spinal material.
+If your chair has lots of settings, adjust the angles and/or parts at least 1x per month, which prevents your joints from creeping forces the prolonged static position has on soft tissue and spinal material.

-Use lumbar pillows on the bottom back of your chair to promote the natural S curve of your spine (this also prohibit too much lumbar flexion).
+Use lumbar pillows on the bottom back of your chair to promote your spine's natural S curve (this also prohibits too much lumbar flexion).

 Here is a big bugaboo of mine: While at the gym, please don’t sit more.
-According to “Medicine Science in Sports Exercise” standing over sitting burns 53% more calories.
+Standing over sitting can burn up to 50% more calories.
+Here is a good calculator.

 Think of ways to walk while you work.